 The pull-out program is conducted within the student's own school.
-Students meet by grade level on a rotating schedule for approximately an hour and a half each week.
+Students meet by grade level on a rotating schedule.

 The QUEST Program is committed to providing a curriculum that emphasizes the use of thinking skills through independent and group activities.
 These activities will prepare our learners for meaningful participation in both the classroom and community by valuing their individuality, recognizing their skills, and instilling in them an appreciation of their ability to contribute to society.